-Antola has sung as soloist in many oratorios, such as The Messiah (Handel), Requiem (Mozart), The Seasons (Haydn), Nelson-messe (Haydn) and Paukenmesse (Haydn).
-She also has lots of experience with contemporary music, and recently performed Pierrot Lunaire by Schoenberg at the “Kaivos festival” in Finland.
+Antola is also in demand as an oratorio soloist, performing works such as The Messiah (Handel), Requiem (Mozart), Requiem (Fauré), The Seasons (Haydn), Nelson-Messe (Haydn) and Paukenmesse (Haydn).
+She has appeared in recital at the Crescendo festival in Berlin, the Mozart festival in Würzburg as well as in Romania at the Ateneum in Bucharest and the Philharmonie in Ploiesti.
+Antola is an experienced performer of contemporary music, and recently and sang and conducted “Pierrot Lunaire” by Schoenberg at the “Kaivos festival” in Finland.
 She has also premiered music in the Klang!
 Festival in Helsinki, and can be heard as soloist on several recordings, including Veli-Matti Puumala’s opera Anna-Liisa (Ondine 2015), the Bergmaniana male choir recording (Alba 2016), as well as the Helsinki Chamber Choir’s Bergman recording (BIS 2017).
 Publisher Sulasol publishes Antola’s own compositions.

 Antola’s studies are supported by grants from the Olga & Vilho Linnamo foundation, the Selim Eskelin foundation, and the Finnish Cultural Foundation.